-- 1. Children with siblings presently enrolled in the school. - 2.
-First-time registrants from active St. Andrew's parishioner families. - 3.
-First-time registrants from area Catholic parishes. - 4.
-NonCatholics, as space permits.
+- 1. Children with siblings presently enrolled in the school - 2.
+First-time registrants from active St. Andrew's parishioner families - 3.
+Children of St. Andrew Catholic School alumni - 4.
+First-time registrants from area Catholic parishes - 5.
+NonCatholics, as space permits